-This little cactus looks like scrubby shrubs and grow to be about 2 feet tall.
+This little cactus looks like scrubby shrubs and grow to be

 They're often found alongside bushes and produce little red berries with spines on them, but you can scrape them off with a knife.

 The berries taste a little like strawberries and are a good source of vitamins, including vitamins C and A.